praneetk96/dotfiles/README.md

 </p>

 # My dotfiles
-This directory contains the dotfiles for my system, But first keep your system updated
+This directory contains the dotfiles for my system which runs on Fedora linux, before that keep your system updated

+On Fedora run

 ```
-$ sudo dnf upgrade --refresh; flatpak update
+sudo dnf upgrade --refresh; flatpak update
 ```

 ## Requirements